khos7990/khos7990/README.md

 - 🌱 I’m currently learning React Native as well as TypeScript.

-- 👯 I’m looking to collaborate on open source projects !
+- 👯 I’m looking to contribute onto any open source projects !